 Get started with Windows Azure and ASP.NET

-This tutorial shows how to deploy an ASP.NET web application to a Windows Azure Web Site by using the Publish Web wizard in Visual Studio 2012 or Visual Studio 2012 for Web Express.
-If you prefer, you can follow the tutorial steps by using Visual Studio 2010 or Visual Web Developer Express 2010.
+This tutorial shows how to deploy an ASP.NET web application to a Windows Azure Web Site by using the Publish Web wizard in Visual Studio 2013 or Visual Studio 2013 for Web Express.
+(If you prefer to use Visual Studio 2012, see the previous version of this tutorial.)

 This tutorial assumes that you have no prior experience using Windows Azure.
 On completing this tutorial, you'll have a simple web application up and running in the cloud.